Zeinok/SimpleAnonymousBoard/README.md

 # SimpleAnonymousBoard

-Remember to do `pip freeze > requiments.txt` when you install a new package!
+Remember to do `pip freeze > requirements.txt` when you install a new package!

-to install, do `pip install -r requiments.txt`
+to install, do `pip install -r requirements.txt`